KhanMirzaei/PhageTriage/README.md

 The deliberately lean workflow does **not** include iPHoP, geNomad, or BACPHLIP.
 RaFAH is the default phage-only host predictor; PHIST remains optional when a candidate-host genome collection is supplied. taxmyPHAGE provides taxonomy and closest-phage analysis; RepliDec is the sole replication-cycle predictor.

-> **Research-use-only.** A computationally acceptable result is not evidence that a phage is clinically safe or effective.
-Experimental lysogeny and transduction testing, read-backed genome closure, host-range testing, sterility/endotoxin controls, efficacy studies, and appropriate regulatory review remain necessary.
+> **Research-use-only.** A computationally acceptable result alone is not evidence that a phage is clinically safe or effective.

 ## Quick start